Graspan/graspan-cpp/README.md

 See [here](https://github.com/Graspan/graspan-java/blob/master/AboutGraspan.md) to understand **how Graspan works** and how it performs in comparison to other systems (under revision).

 For a detailed description of our system, please see the **preliminary version of our paper** [here](http://www.ics.uci.edu/~guoqingx/papers/wang-asplos17.pdf), which has been accepted in ASPLOS 2017.
-In addition, a tutorial of Graspan is scheduled to be presented in ASPLOS 2017.
-If you are interested, please visit our **ASPLOS 2017 tutorial** [page](http://www.ics.uci.edu/~guoqingx/asplos-tutorial/main.html).
+In addition, a tutorial of Graspan has been presented in ASPLOS 2017.
+If you are interested, visit our **ASPLOS 2017 tutorial** [page](http://www.ics.uci.edu/~guoqingx/asplos-tutorial/main.html).

 ## Getting Started